Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Wait at least 1 hour after eating, taking a bath or shower, or exercising before you have sex.

-If your doctor has prescribed medication to be taken before sex, take it as directed.
+If your doctor has prescribed medicine to be taken before sex, take it as directed.

-If you have angina (chest pain) during sex, stop and take nitroglycerin as prescribed by your doctor.
+If you have chest pain (angina) during sex, stop and take nitroglycerin as prescribed by your doctor.
 Contact your doctor as directed.
-Keep in mind that it is unsafe to take nitroglycerine and certain drugs for erectile dysfunction.
+Keep in mind that it is unsafe to take nitroglycerin in combination with certain drugs for erectile dysfunction.
+If you have chest pain after having taken a medicine that makes nitroglycerin unsafe, do not take nitroglycerin.
+Instead, wait and relax for a few minutes.
+If your chest pain does not get better and go away, call your doctor.

 If you have shortness of breath during sex, stop for a few minutes.
 If it doesn’t go away, or if it comes back when you resume sex, call your doctor.